 One thing that lowers your score in Part 3 is simply waiting for your turn to speak, not paying much attention to whatever the other student has to say.
-Such behaviour is penalised - in fact, it is assessed in one of the marking criteria!
-A good approach is to incorporate some points from your partner's answer into your own.
-Another important thing is the natural transition from one idea (prompt) to another, as your talk should be organic rather than a collection of isolated sentences and opinions.
-Below are some ways to make your ideas more connected.
+Such behaviour is penalised - in fact it is assessed in one of the marking criteria!
+A good approach is to include some points of your partner's answer into your own.
+Another important thing is natural change from one idea (prompt) to another as you talk should be organic rather than a set of stand-alone sentences.
+Below are some ways to make your ideas better connected.

-Introducing an idea Supporting or including an idea What about Speaking of I believe that deserves mentioning/being You've mentioned, which is interesting because mentioned.
-I'd like to add another point regarding If we're talking about (topic), then is definitely There is one more thing about I'm not sure that is really important, however Another aspect of is that A point worth discussing is
+Introducing an idea Supporting or including an idea What about Speaking of I believe that deserves mentioning/being You've mentioned, which is interesting because mentioned I'd like to add another point regarding If we're talking about (topic), then is definitely There is one more thing about I'm not sure that is really important, however Another aspect of is that A point worth discussing is -